 A vibrant home for the culture of our time, Harbourfront Centre showcases the work of contemporary Canadian artists in all creative disciplines simultaneously with leading-edge artists from around the world.
 Harbourfront Centre works in collaboration with some 450 community-based organizations to offer an impressive array of innovative multidisciplinary programming exploring diverse cultures through the arts.

-Our Community and Educational Programmes department works with a wide range of local, national and international communities to explore collaborative innovation, learning opportunities, new ideas, residencies and new artistic creation.
+Our Community Engagement & Activation department works with a wide range of local, national and international communities to explore collaborative innovation, learning opportunities, new ideas, residencies and new artistic creation.
 These explorations result in cultural festivals, public forums, popular music and special interest programmes.
 A major initiative of this department is the annual series of large, cultural festivals held each weekend during the summer.
 As well there are festivals throughout the year.
 The department also provides learning and recreational programmes with a special focus on youth, including school visits and summer camps.

 The Craft Department is home to four working studios in metal, ceramics, glass and textiles on view to the public, as well as classes, lectures and exhibitions.
 Internationally renowned and recognized for its support of emerging craftspeople, The Craft Department's Artist-in-Residence programme is Canada’s foremost training centre for Canadian professional craftspeople offering a unique post graduate programme.
 The Centre Shop, the retail shop affiliated with the studio, opened in 1979 and sells medium to high prices functional contemporary Canadian craft.

-Authors at Harbourfront Centre brings authors from Canada and around the globe to participate in readings, interviews, panel discussions, book signings, and a host of other events.
-Programmes include a Weekly Reading Series, from September to June; the annual International Festival of Authors (IFOA), inaugurated in 1980 with a mandate to bring together the best writers of contemporary world literature; ALOUD: a Celebration for Young Readers bringing hundreds of children to Harbourfront Centre for three days of boisterous bookishness; and The Forest of Reading® Festival of Trees, an action-packed festival of readings, award ceremonies, workshops and activities, presented in partnership with the Ontario Library Association.
+International Festival of Authors (IFOA) brings authors from Canada and around the globe to participate in readings, interviews, panel discussions, book signings, and a host of other events.
+Programmes include a IFOA Weekly, from September to June; the annual International Festival of Authors (IFOA), inaugurated in 1980 with a mandate to bring together the best writers of contemporary world literature; ALOUD: a Celebration for Young Readers bringing hundreds of children to Harbourfront Centre for three days of boisterous bookishness; and Forest of Reading® Festival of Trees™, an action-packed festival of readings, award ceremonies, workshops and activities, presented in partnership with the Ontario Library Association.